Last Updated on May 4, 2021 by Red Nomad OZ

-If turtles aren’t your thing, then maybe a tasting trip to the Bundaberg Rum factory – it also makes a killer Ginger Beer and selection of fruit-flavoured soft drinks – might do the trick!
+If turtles aren’t your thing, a tasting trip to the Bundaberg Rum factory – it also makes a killer Ginger Beer and selection of fruit-flavoured soft drinks – might do the trick!

-It’s quite possible that every visitor to Cooktown has a photo of the 1885 Grassy Hill Lighthouse – and the killer view along the wild and heavily-rainforested coastline.
+It’s quite possible that every visitor to Cooktown has a photo of the 1885 Grassy Hill Lighthouse.
+Not to mention the killer view along the wild and heavily-rainforested coastline.

-Its colonial history includes a visit of several weeks by Captain Cook (yes, THAT one) while repairing the Endeavour, and a busy port that serviced the nearby Palmer River goldfields.
+Its colonial history includes a visit of several weeks by Captain Cook (yes, THAT one) while repairing the Endeavour.
+There was also a busy port that serviced the nearby Palmer River goldfields.

-Now a popular winter fishing destination, it’s also a jumping off point for one of the most iconic of Australian road-trips – the trek to the most northerly point in Australia, Cape York!
+Now a popular winter fishing destination, it’s also a jumping off point for one of the most iconic of Australian road-trips.
+Yes, you guessed right—the trek to the most northerly point in Australia, Cape York!

 Australia’s most northerly major city, Darwin isn’t for the fainthearted.
 The town was virtually destroyed by bombings during the 2nd World War and again by Tropical Cyclone Tracey on Christmas Day, 1974.
 Regularly lashed by tropical storms and isolated by floods during the annual ‘Wet’ season (Nov-March), its tropical waters contain crocodiles and stingers.

-But fair-weather tourists like me who venture this far north during the ‘Dry’ are rewarded by magnificent tropical scenery, milder temperatures and the most laid-back lifestyle in OZ.
+Fair-weather tourists like me who venture this far north during the ‘Dry’ are rewarded with magnificent tropical scenery, milder temperatures and the most laid-back lifestyle in OZ.

 If you like your coastal holidays served up with a dash of adventure – think fishing in crocodile-infested waters and or even bird watching in a crocodile infested dam – then head to the beaches of Darwin.
 But give the swimming a miss!

-Likely the worst photo you’ll ever see of Broome’s famous ‘Staircase to the Moon’, this shot is a wordless warning to anyone attempting low light photography without pre-requisites a) tripod; b) shutter release cable; and c) skill!
+Likely the worst photo you’ll ever see of Broome’s famous ‘Staircase to the Moon’, this shot is a wordless warning to anyone attempting low light photography.
+Don’t forget those pre-requisites: a) tripod; b) shutter release cable; and c) skill!

 Sceptical of its ‘uniqueness’ – it’s just the moon rising over water and mud for goodness sake, and that happens in LOTS of places – seeing the real thing’s actual resemblance to a staircase (don’t look for this in my poor pic) changed my mind.

-Luckily, there’s plenty more to do in the coastal pealing town of Broome if moonlight and mudflats don’t quite do it for you.
+Luckily, there’s plenty more to do in the coastal pearling town of Broome if moonlight and mudflats don’t quite do it for you.

-Some of the most amazing coastal scenery – and highest tides – in Australia, Broome’s colours are a perfect backdrop to exploring the rugged coastline and amazing beaches like world-famous Cable Beach, and other gems like often-almost-deserted Coconut Wells beach, and the swirling tidal patterns of Willie Creek – also home to a pearl farm!
+Broome has some of the most amazing coastal scenery – and highest tides – in Australia.
+It’s colours are a perfect backdrop to exploring the rugged coastline and amazing beaches like world-famous Cable Beach, and other gems like often-almost-deserted Coconut Wells beach.There’s also the swirling tidal patterns of Willie Creek – also home to a pearl farm!

-An interesting array of cultures makes the regular outdoor markets on ‘Staircase’ nights a must-do, along with exploring dinosaur footprints and the lighthouse at nearby Gantheaume Point.
-Broome is best enjoyed during the milder Aussie winter (June-August) – but it’s SO worth a visit!
+An interesting array of cultures makes the regular outdoor markets on ‘Staircase’ nights a must-do.
+As is exploring dinosaur footprints and the lighthouse at nearby Gantheaume Point.
+Broome is best enjoyed as a beach holiday destination during the milder Aussie winter (June-August).

 Never turn your back on an active blowhole – if you want to stay dry, that is!!
 By a happy coincidence, the tides were perfect for optimum blowhole performance, and some dodging and weaving around the rocks ensured we didn’t get too wet.
 Not that it would have mattered – the perfection of a fine, warm and sunny winter’s day on Western Australia’s Outback Coast means we would have dried out pretty quickly!